kkoudev/Image-Imlib2/README.md

 Image-Imlib2 for scale denom supported
 ============

-This Image-Imlib2 is supported scale denom.
+This Image-Imlib2 is supported scale denom.<br>
-Plese use as a dependency "<a href="https://github.com/kkoudev/imlib2">Imlib2 for scale denom supported</a>" in order to use it Imlib2 for scale denom supported is dependencied.
+Plese use as a dependency "<a href="https://github.com/kkoudev/imlib2">Imlib2 for scale denom supported</a>" in order to use it Imlib2 for scale denom supported is dependencied.<br>

 <h2>MANUAL</h2>